Pronunciation: meth oh TREX ate

 Methotrexate interferes with the growth of certain cells of the body, especially cells that reproduce quickly, such as cancer cells, bone marrow cells, and skin cells.

-Methotrexate injection is used to treat leukemia and certain types of cancer of the breast, skin, head and neck, or lung.
-Methotrexate injection is also used to treat severe psoriasis and rheumatoid arthritis.
+Methotrexate is used to treat certain types of cancer of the breast, skin, head and neck, or lung.
+Methotrexate is also used to treat severe psoriasis and rheumatoid arthritis.

-Methotrexate injection is usually given after other medications have been tried without successful treatment of symptoms.
+Methotrexate is usually given after other medications have been tried without successful treatment of symptoms.

-Methotrexate injection may also be used for purposes not listed in this medication guide.
+Methotrexate may also be used for purposes not listed in this medication guide.

-What should I discuss with my healthcare provider before receiving methotrexate injection?
+What should I discuss with my healthcare provider before taking methotrexate?

-You should not use this medication if you are allergic to methotrexate (Rheumatrex, Trexall).
-Do not use methotrexate injection to treat psoriasis or rheumatoid arthritis if you have:
+You should not use this medicine if you are allergic to methotrexate.
+Do not use methotrexate to treat psoriasis or rheumatoid arthritis if you have:

 - a blood cell disorder such as anemia (lack of red blood cells) or leukopenia (lack of white blood cells);